 Animal Refugee Response is committed to NO-KILL.
 We believe in finding alternatives to destroying animals.
 We do not condone animal euthanasia due to advanced age, disability, health condition or lack of space.
 We believe that every life is a precious gift.

-We are now focusing on special needs animals and have opened a small sanctuary in Lake County where disabled and elderly dogs and cats have a safe and loving place to live their lives with the special care they need.
+While we still have adoptable animals, we are now focusing on special needs animals and have opened a small sanctuary in Lake County where disabled and elderly dogs and cats have a safe and loving place to live their lives with the special care they need.

 Our work with these most vulnerable creatures is only possible with the generosity of people who care.
 Your support is greatly appreciated.